 This is a small, upmarket establishment with five double/twin rooms, all with en suite bathrooms.
 The guesthouse is situated in a peaceful residential suburb and has a large tranquil, private garden to relax in.
-It is located only two blocks from the sea and a five minute drive from the town center.
+It is located only two blocks from the sea and a five minute drive from the town centre.

-In the rooms, white linen combined with natural, muted stone and sand colors and a stone fireplace create a light and airy but cozy atmosphere.
+In the rooms, white linen combined with natural, muted stone and sand colours and a stone fireplace create a light and airy but cosy atmosphere.
 Each room has a satellite TV, digital safe and hair dryer as well as a complimentary tea and coffee station.
 The lounge, also with a fire place, hosts a small honesty bar and the breakfast room opens up into the garden, where your tasty breakfast can be enjoyed outside.

 Other facilities at the guesthouse include internet access, secure off-street parking and an activities and dining booking service.